-- 4.1 There are currently no council tax debts over £10,000 for which Cabinet's approval for write off is sought. - The amounts written off under delegated powers, in accordance with the thresholds outlined in the write off policy, are as follows: Five cases under £100 which amount to £283.14.
-Of these, two cases have absconded (£124.07), in one case the debtor is deceased with no assets (£33.63), one case is insolvent (£65.74) and there is one case that is uneconomical to collect (£59.70).
-There are 43 cases between £100 and £1,000, which amount to £20,371.07.
-Of these, 32 have absconded (£14,238.12), three are insolvent (£2,224.71), five cases have debt relief orders (£2,357.11), two are uneconomical to collect (£555.21) and one has insufficient recovery data to enforce the debt (£995.92).
-There are 11 cases between £1,000 and £10,000 which amount to £28,891.45.
-Of these, six cases have absconded (£15,667.51), one case has a debt relief order (£3.260) and four are insolvent (£9,963.94). - 4.3 The full list of reasons for writing off debt includes: - Bankruptcy or a Debt Relief Order is in place - Deceased No assets in the estate. - Debtor Absconded / No Trace - Company in liquidation/dissolved or ceased trading with no assets - Severe Hardship and/or Serious health Issues - Statute barred i.e. we cannot legally pursue the debt as there has been six years since the debt fell due and no action has been taken to collect the debt. - Uneconomical to collect i.e. it is not financially viable to take further action for e.g. due to the low level of the debt, they have gone abroad etc. - 4.4 Writing off debts is only considered where all appropriate recovery and enforcement measures have been taken, or, where the council are legally prohibited from pursuing the debt.
+- 4.1 There are currently no council tax debts over £10,000 for which Cabinet's approval for write off is sought. - The amounts written off under delegated powers, in accordance with the thresholds outlined in the write off policy, are as follows: Six cases under £100 which amount to £307.62.
+Of these, two cases have absconded (£113.58), three cases where the debtor is deceased with no assets (£180.55) and one case that is uneconomical to collect (£13.49).
+There are 19 cases between £100 and £1,000, which amount to £10,291.57.
+Of these, 11 have absconded (£6,022.76), one case has a debt relief order (£155.93), two are uneconomical to collect (£1,024.19), four cases are insolvent (£2,938.00) and one is deceased with no assets (£150.69).
+There are 13 cases between £1,000 and £10,000 which amount to £36,535.16.
+Of these, three cases have absconded (£14,198.51), one case has a debt relief order (£1,568.38), eight cases are insolvent (£19,412.18) and one case where the debtor is deceased with no assets (£1,356.09).

-- 4.5 Each year the council produces a recovery timetable which details the dates on which the statutory Reminders, Final Notices and Summonses are to be despatched.
+- 4.3 The full list of reasons for writing off debt includes: - Bankruptcy or a Debt Relief Order is in place - Deceased No assets in the estate. - Debtor Absconded / No Trace - Company in liquidation/dissolved or ceased trading with no assets - Severe Hardship and/or Serious health Issues - Statute barred i.e. we cannot legally pursue the debt as there has been six years since the debt fell due and no action has been taken to collect the debt. - Uneconomical to collect i.e. it is not financially viable to take further action for e.g. due to the low level of the debt, they have gone abroad etc. - 4.4 Writing off debts is only considered where all appropriate recovery and enforcement measures have been taken, or, where the council are legally prohibited from pursuing the debt. - 4.5 Each year the council produces a recovery timetable which details the dates on which the statutory Reminders, Final Notices and Summonses are to be despatched.
 The letters issued are designed to maximise collection by prompting tax payers to pay their missed instalments in a timely manner, thereby avoiding further enforcement action taking place.
 Information is provided on the website to explain what happens next should payment not be made. - 4.6 For all outstanding debt, the council takes the recovery action outlined in the bullet points below: - If payment is not received by the instalment due date shown on the bill, a reminder notice is issued. - If payment is received within seven days the tax payer may continue with their original instalment plan.
 If they default again within the year, then one further reminder notice is issued.
 If they do not pay, the following steps are taken. - If payment is not received by the date on the reminder notice, a court Summons is issued.
 The Summons advises them of the date and time that the Council will attend a Magistrates Court hearing to apply for the award of a Liability Order against them. - Once a Liability Order is obtained, the Council has a number of enforcement options open to them in order to secure payment of the debt.